stella23456789/MonkeModManager/README.md

 Uses [MonkeUpdater](https://github.com/NgbatzYT/MonkeUpdater) to update mmm automatically.

+## To have your Theme/Cosmetic etc added.
+DM me:
+* The file and images of the thing
+* What mod it uses the name of it and the author name.

 ## To have your mod added
 DM me:
 * The Github repository of the mod you want added